aashikkk/Java_CodeWMosh/README.md

 ### Encapsulation

+- Data Hiding & Protection
 - Bundle the data and methods that operate on the data into a single unit called a class.
+- integrating data (variables) and code (methods) into a single unit.
+In encapsulation, a class's variables are hidden from other classes and can only be accessed by the methods of the class in which they are found.
 ```java
 // Employee.java
 public class Emplyee {